Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Setting `DetonateOnAllMapObjects` to true allows a Warhead that is detonated by a projectile (for an example, this excludes things like animation `Warhead` and Ares' GenericWarhead superweapon but includes `Crit.Warhead` and animation `Weapon`) and consequently any `Airburst/ShrapnelWeapon` that may follow to detonate on each object currently alive and existing on the map regardless of its actual target, with optional filters.
 Note that this is done immediately prior Warhead detonation so after `PreImpactAnim` *(Ares feature)* has been displayed.
   - `DetonateOnAllMapObjects.AffectTargets` is used to filter which types of targets (TechnoTypes) are considered valid and must be set to a valid value other than `none` for this feature to work.
 Only `none`, `all`, `aircraft`, `buildings`, `infantry` and `units` are valid values.
 This is set to `none` by default as inclusion of all object types can be performance-heavy.
-  - `DetonateOnAllMapObjects.AffectHouses` can be used to filter which houses targets can belong to be considered valid.
+  - `DetonateOnAllMapObjects.AffectHouses` is used to filter which houses targets can belong to be considered valid and must be set to a valid value other than `none` for this feature to work.
 Only applicable if the house that fired the projectile is known.
+This is set to `none` by default as inclusion of all houses can be performance-heavy.
   - `DetonateOnAllMapObjects.AffectTypes` can be used to list specific TechnoTypes to be considered as valid targets.
 If any valid TechnoTypes are listed, then only matching objects will be targeted.
 Note that `DetonateOnAllMapObjects.AffectTargets` and `DetonateOnAllMapObjects.AffectHouses` take priority over this setting.
   - `DetonateOnAllMapObjects.IgnoreTypes` can be used to list specific TechnoTypes to be never considered as valid targets.
   - `DetonateOnAllMapObjects.RequireVerses`, if set to true, only considers targets whose armor type the warhead has non-zero `Verses` value against as valid.
 This is checked after all other filters listed above.